MikeDigitize/JSFundamentals/README.md

 ### Summary

-At runtime, when a function is called, the JavaScript engine creates an object representing that function's variable <code>environment</code> which holds references to everything in its lexical scope.
-When asked to lookup a variable referenced within the function, the engine first checks against its immediate scope via its <code>environment</code>.
+At runtime, when a function is called, the JavaScript engine creates an object representing that function's variable <code>environment</code> which holds references to everything in its lexical and dynamic scope.
+When asked to lookup a variable referenced within the function, the engine first checks against the function's immediate scope via its <code>environment</code>.
 If it doesn't find it there, it continues to search against each parent until it reaches the global scope.
 A function's <code>environment</code> is created at runtime as the code executes and is known as dynamic scoping.

+### The Call Stack

+The stack is generated at runtime, after the compilation stage.

 ## Context